robclu/ripple/docs/index.rst

 ..
-Streamline documentation master file, created by sphinx-quickstart on Tue Oct 22 14:08:54 2019.
+Ripple documentation master file, created by sphinx-quickstart on Tue Oct 22 14:08:54 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Streamline's documentation!
+Welcome to Ripple's documentation!
 ======================================

 .. toctree::